VegetaDjaz/rossemanssalesalerting/README.md

 # rossmansalesalerting

-I failed to create an alerting system, for now I just have a prediction of the sales by stores, based on the past one.
+I failed to create an alerting system, for now I just have a prediction of the sales by stores, based on the past one. sales_predictor.py is the only working python script.
+The others are just drafts.

 I was thinking about comparing them to the actual real one.
 The next step was to implement a linear regression model based on what I have read.
 I more or less had ideas of how to work on this problem, but processing the data properly was a pain for me, and I lost all my time on it and on reading about how to solve the problem ...

 Dataset :
 https://www.kaggle.com/c/rossmann-store-sales/data